Mikapall/Demon-s-Souls-SL1-Repository/ds2.md

 > _CoC_ means you have to be in the _Company of Champions_ covenant.
 Ignore this requirement for Darklurker since it is not possible to fight it without changing covenant.

 - SL1 NG+7
-- SL1 & CoC No Rolling/ Blocking/Parrying/Red Tearstone Ring Ring

 - SL1 & CoC +0 Weapons/+0 Armor/Normal Upgrade Path/No Bleed/No Toxic/No Poison
 - SL1 & CoC Broken Ladle only
 - SL1 & CoC Broken Thief Sword only
 - SL1 & CoC Broken Straight Sword only
 - SL1 & CoC Broken Weapon
+- SL1 & CoC No Rolling/ Blocking/Parrying/Red Tearstone Ring
+  - Red Tearstone Ring is banned on base NG runs.
+Allowed on higher NG runs.
 - SL1 & CoC Perma-Death
   - Record the full run.
 - SL1 & CoC Not Hit & Any%